суббота, 13 мая 2017 г.

 Part II's Fyodor exhibits scary, outright demonic features:

 Interestingly, it's Fyodor who demands to avenge his predecessor Anastasia.
 Logically, Fyodor couldn't have learned about poisoning.
-However, according to the Slavic beliefs, evil demons arise out of the souls of those who died tragic and premature deaths.
+However, according to Slavic beliefs, evil demons arise out of the souls of those who died tragic and premature deaths.
 In the scene in Anastasia's room Fyodor behaves as if he is possessed by the vengeful spirit of the murdered woman, - or, perhaps, just displays demonic omniscience.

 Fyodor's sensual performance in female dress, when he is singing about murder and pillage while the other Oprichniki are borderline groping, and then undress him, is the one of most memorable and unsettling episodes of Part II.
-The true nature of the Oprichnina has nothing to do with monastic orders they seek to emulate.
+The true nature of the Oprichnina has nothing to do with the monastic orders they seek to emulate.

 Despite the Angel-Demon symbolism tied to Anastasia and Fyodor, Ivan the Terrible completely averts the traditional "Good Angel, Bad Angel" dynamics: it’s not as if Ivan were good because his kindhearted wife’s influence tempered his cruelty, and it’s not like after she died Fyodor somehow corrupted Ivan and turned him into a monster.